nagalakshmiboppudi33/Flipkart-Task2/README.md

 -->Featured Engineering:

-  Creating new columns such as Sum = sum of purchases

-                             Count = product count
+  Creating new columns such as Sum = sum of purchases , Count = product count , Mean = average of purchases.

-                              Mean = average of purchases -->Customer Segmentation:
+-->Customer Segmentation:

    Using the featured columns and apply clustering techniques like KMean